 Having more than two drinks a day may increase bone loss.

-If you’ve been told you have osteoporosis, you should talk to your doctor about ways to prevent falls.
-Visit WomensHealth.gov/Osteoporosis to learn more about osteoporosis, prevention, and treatment.
+If you have been told you have osteoporosis, you should talk to your doctor about ways to prevent falling.
+Learn more about osteoporosis, prevention, and treatment.

 There are many things you can do to improve your overall health and prevent health conditions.
 It is important to make regular visits to your doctor and have regular screenings as recommended by your health care provider.
-Always talk to your doctor and work with your care team at Vaya to stick to the prescribed plan to get your health under control.
-Visit the following wellness pages to learn additional ways to stay healthy.
+Talk to your doctor and work with your care team at Vaya to maintain the prescribed plan for getting your health under control.
+Visit the following wellness pages to learn more ways to stay healthy.

-Your doctor will advise you on what tests and preventive screenings you may need.
+Your doctor will recommend what tests and preventive screenings you may need.
 These can include:

 - Pap smear